Raíces (Colomer)

 Raíces, música per a un aniversari (Roots, music for an anniversary), often referred to as Raíces, is a composition for symphonic band by Valencian composer Juan J. Colomer.
 It was commissioned by the Alzira Musical Society and finished in November 1998.
-It was eventually premiered on December 21, 1998, performed by the Symphonic Band of the Alzira Musical Society and conducted by Ángel Crespo García, in his home town.
+It was eventually premiered on December 21, 1998, performed by the Symphonic Band of the Alzira Musical Society and conducted by Ángel Crespo García, in his home town, Alzira.

 Structure

 The pieces consists of three movements and takes approximately 23 minutes to perform.
 The movement list is as follows: